sdarlington/sdarlington.github.io/content/posts/2022-10-04-security-by-scapegoat.md

     - security
 ---

-<span style="font-size: revert;">As is common these days, I was complaining about something on Twitter.</span>
+As is common these days, I was complaining about something on Twitter.

 https://twitter.com/sdarlington/status/1523588282986033152